HackYourOffice/arrrrventory/README.md

 used libraries:

-* ar.js for (almost) everything
-** uses three.js for 3d rendering
+* ar.js for (almost) everything (which uses three.js for 3d rendering)
 * qrcode.js / instascan for qr code reading

+to run:
-to run: node src/index.js
+* $ node src/index.js
+* open localhost:3000 in browser

+to generate a qr code, simply use https://jeromeetienne.github.io/AR.js/three.js/examples/arcode.html